mpatacchiola/neuroc/README.md

 Neuroc: Lightweight and highly optimized C++ library for Neural Networks
 ------------------------------------------------------------------------

 Welcome in the Neuroc repository!
 Neuroc is a modular library based on the idea of smart blocks that permits to create different kind of artificial neural networks.
-The heart of the library is the neuron class, an object made of different functions.
-The modular approach allow the user to highly customize the networks.
+The heart of the library is the layer class, implemented using a modular approach that allow the user to highly customize the network.
 The architecture is inspired by the *Matlab Neural Networks Toolbox*, if you are interested you can find other details about neuroc design [here](ARCHITECTURE.md).
 Let's look now at the main features of Neuroc:

 - Modular and expandible
 - Safe memory management
 - Object Oriented approach
-- Zero external dependences (self-contained library)
+- The only external dependecy is Eigen3
 - All you can eat network architectures
 - Customizable Transfer Function, Weight Initialization
 - Open source (GNU v.2 license)